sid-thakur47/Bookswagon/BooksWagon1/README.md

 ## Description

-* The project is to automate Bookswagon.com which is books e-commerce application
+* The project is to automate Bookswagon.com which is e-commerce website for buying books

 ## Prerequisites